sammcj/ollama_zsh_completion/README.md

-# Ollama zsh completion plugin for Antidote
+# Ollama zsh completion plugin

 The plugin is based on [Obeone's Gist](https://gist.github.com/obeone/9313811fd61a7cbb843e0001a4434c58)